Sindre31/Customer-Churn-Intelligence-Lab/README.md

 The exported files in `outputs/` should be understood as example outputs from the included sample data.
 They are useful for demonstrating workflow and repository structure, but they should not be interpreted as results from a large-scale production analysis.

-## Why this works as a portfolio project

-This project is meant to show that the work can be:
-- structured beyond a notebook
-- tested and reproduced
-- explained in business terms
-- packaged in a way that resembles practical team workflows

 ## Possible next steps